csparks113/Morse-Code-App/docs/refactor-notes.md

 2. Monitor guard coverage across dev/practice and plan the next expansion (settings/home) once the signal stays clean.

 ### Audio Orchestrator
-1. Reconnect the Galaxy S22+ so `adb devices` lists it, then run the Android latency smoke test (Developer Console -> Latency) to confirm the Nitro-aware tone controller still logs backend metadata; follow with iOS once the Android sample is captured.
+1. Rebuild the Android dev client with the Nitro module, rerun the Galaxy S22+ latency tests (Developer Console -> Latency), and capture both `[outputs-audio]` and `keyer.*` logs to compare Nitro start/stop timings against the existing Audio API baseline.
-2. Review the audio API Expo plugin options (background audio, permissions) and document overrides in `docs/nitro-integration-prep.md`.
+2. Exercise `EXPO_FORCE_NITRO_OUTPUTS` / `EXPO_DISABLE_NITRO_OUTPUTS` toggles to confirm Nitro <-> Audio API fallbacks work end-to-end (keyer + replay) and document the expected behavior in the handoff notes.
-3. Implement the native `OutputsAudio` Nitro module once device validation passes, then wire the orchestrator entry points.
+3. Revisit the Audio API Expo plugin overrides (background audio, permissions) now that Nitro is active, decide on the production defaults, and record the outcome in `docs/nitro-integration-prep.md`.

 ### Hygiene & Guardrails
 1. Update `docs/codex-handoff.md` at the end of every working session and run `npm run verify:handoff` so new chats resume with full context.